pjmgraham/brain-effect-challenge-pg/README.md

 in order to accomplish that you will probably need to use redis or cookies or both.
 You have an example of how to use both these services in `public/api/index.php`.

-Even that redis is an in-memory database, you are free to use it as if it was a traditional one.
+Even that redis is an in-memory database, you are free to use it as if it was a traditional one (i.e. for simplification purposes, you can safely assume the redis server will never be restarted, there is no key eviction mechanism, and so on).

 #### A few clues...